Names for ferrets: which one to choose?

 Treats for ferrets and other accessories

-A ferret's diet , like that of all pets, should be as natural as possible , so that we provide all the proteins, carbohydrates, minerals and vitamins it needs for good health.
+The food of a ferret, like that of all pets, it should be as natural as possible, so that we provide all the proteins, carbohydrates, minerals and vitamins needed for proper health.

 In addition, we can supplement their diet with ferret snacks or treats.
 This type of food will help us capture their attention, as it will break from their usual eating routine, and it will provide us with a means to train or teach our pet.

-At Arquivet you can find treats for ferrets made with berries, carrots, and yogurt.
-You can choose the one you like best.
+At Arquivet you can find ferret treats with berries, carrots, and yogurt.
+You can choose whichever you like best.

 On the other hand, there are a multitude of accessories for ferrets.
 Below, we've listed several of them in case you find something of interest:

-1. Harness for ferrets : ideal for going out for a walk.
+Petral for ferrets: ideal for going out for a walk.

-2. Hygienic bedding for rodents: perfect for conditioning their grooming area.
+Hygienic bedding for rodents: perfect for conditioning your grooming area.

-3. Deodorant for ferrets : the right complement to avoid bad odors.
+Deodorant for ferrets: the right complement to avoid bad odors.

-4. Cribs and backpacks : great for rest and transport.
+Cribs and backpacks: great for your rest and transportation.

-5. Ferret feeder : to place their food or snacks.
+Ferret feeder: to place your food or snacks.